HaniBouhraoua09/COGAR_Daimon_Sensor_Tactile_Material_Classification/README.md

 3. **Push:** Document progress and upload code for instructor review (@giangalv).
 4. **Present:** Final demonstration and report delivery in June.

-# Interface for Daimon tactile sensor
+# Interface for Daimon tactile sensor (DM-Tac WS) Vision-based Tactile Sensor

 # How to use